 Back-to-school shopping can put a major strain on your family’s finances.
-The National Retail Federation reports that the average family expects to spend close to $850 on back-to-school shopping this year.
+The National Retail Federation reports that the average family expects to spend about $864 on back-to-school shopping this year.
 Between the costs of clothes, backpacks and school supplies, it’s easy to see how it all adds up.

 But sometimes there’s not enough room in the family budget to buy even the basics for students.
 Lt.
 Colonel Ward Matthews, The Salvation Army’s National Secretary for Community Relations and Development, says it’s a problem he sees all too often.
 “With nearly 15 million children living in low-income and impoverished households, many parents will struggle to buy every item on the list,” Matthews says.
 “They will have to make unfair choices like whether to buy school supplies or groceries or the electric bill or needed prescriptions.”

-For families who need them, free school supplies are available through a number of outlets around the country.
+For families who need them in 2022, free school supplies and backpacks are available through a number of outlets around the country.
 Here are eight places to start your search.

 1. Your child’s school or school district

 If you’re searching for free school supplies, your child’s school is one of the first places you should look for help.
-Reach out to your child’s teacher, school administrator or school district to see if there are any local programs available for kids in need.
+Reach out to your child’s teacher, school administrator or school district to see if there are any local programs available for families who are struggling financially.